cmcclanahan89/hw-to-terraform/README.md

 # hw-to-terraform

-This is a personal project to help me learn more Go.
+This is a personal project to help me learn more Go and hopefully transition to a SRE or Devops position.

 I want this module:
 - To scan a machine (either unix or Windows)